CBD (Cannabidiol) can potentially alleviate symptoms related to mental health condition like depression and anxiety.

 Depression affects an estimated one in 15 adults in any given year, with one in six expected to experience depression at some time in their life.
 It has many facets and can be debilitating, affecting how we feel, think, and act, and leading to decreased functionality in daily life as well any number of physical and emotional issues.
 Those include a range of moods, from feeling sad to suicidal, loss of interest in daily activities, changes in appetite, fatigue, having trouble sleeping or concentrating, and more.

-The good news: This condition, in its most common manifestations, is treatable.
-And perhaps even better news is that more treatment options are now available, and are backed by research.
-One such option is CBD.
+The good news: CBD has shown promise in relieving some of the symptoms of depression.
 One study, for example, showed “ample evidence that endocannabinoids are important regulators of stress responses,” and that CBD can have a positive effect on “the modulation of the serotonin system through endocannabinoid signaling.”
+Serotonin levels can impact a person’s sense of wellbeing, and stabilizing them are often a focus of traditional treatments.

 Evidence suggests that some people can get relief from anxiety by using CBD.
 A small study from 2010 showed that CBD can reduce the symptoms of social anxiety in people affected by social anxiety disorder (SAD).
 According to the study, people not only felt better and more positive overall but their brains responded to anxiety in a different way too.
 Another study, associated with treating anxiety in people with SAD and with anxiety about public speaking specifically, found that CBD could reduce those symptoms.